caitlincoffey/Movement-Synthesizer/algorithms.md

 F) Final FFTs before Pitch Tuning Algorithm, where the magnitudes of the frequencies are all set to 100 units for all 3 axes.
 ##

+First, the number of chords needed to create a song that lasts approximately as long as the dance was is determined.
+Each chord is created by using Matlab's `ifft()` function, and will return a signal with the same N number of points as there were used to create the original fft.
+So the length of one full chord would be N divided by the sampling rate (Fs), or N/Fs.
+However, that tends to produce tones that are relatively long, creating a boring song.
+So, when creating our final music, we only use the first fourth of the signal produced by Matlab's `ifft()` function,
+For the initial filtering of all 3 axis, a similar pattern is followed: first, we take the FFT of the signal using Matlab's `fft()` function (A).
+We then set the sampling rate (Fs) to be 2,000 Hz (B), as this allows for a frequency range of -1,000 to 1,000 Hz, as the max frequency = Fs/2.
+This allows for a broad selection of tones, while avoiding some higher, harsher tones, that some listeners have found unpleasant during the development of this product.

+Then, we find all the peak frequencies, defined as a local maxima preceded by a value at least 1 unit less than itself.
+As the top positive peak frequencies as are needed to have enough chords to create a song that is approximately as long as
+Then we spread out and shift the frequencies to broaden the range of possible tones, as well as to ensure all of them are in the audible domain.
+Lastly, the frequencies are mirrored, and the magnitudes standardized, to enable proper translation of frequency range during audiofile writing.

 -Increasing sampling rate to allow potential frequency range occupation of pleasant auditory reception (B).